centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-cisco-ssms-restapi.md

 Cisco Smart Software Manager On-Prem (formerly known as Cisco Smart Software Manager satellite) is a component of Cisco Smart Licensing that works in conjunction with Cisco Smart Software Manager (SSM).
-It offers near real-time visibility and reporting of the Cisco licensesyou purchase and consume while giving security-sensitive organizations, a way to access a subset of Cisco SSM functionality without using a direct Internet connection to manage their install base.
+It offers near real-time visibility and reporting on the Cisco licenses you purchase and consume, while giving security-sensitive organizations a way to access a subset of Cisco SSM functionalities without using a direct internet connection to manage their install base.

 ## Pack assets